zvchain/zvchain/README.md

 # Build

 Executing the script in the project directory named build.sh will generate the executable gzv program if you are on Linux or MacOS system.
 Manual-built under windows system is currently not supported and it will be achieved in the near future.
+Please make sure the GO version of the compilation environment is 1.12.14

 ```
   sh build.sh gzv